maxbarnas/sigkill.dk/writings/par/lhomo.md

 * The identity function, with `⊙` being `++`.
 * Summation, with `⊙` being `+`.

-Operationally, a list homomorphism means we can split the input into any number of *chunks*, a result per chunk, and then combine the results into a final result for the whole list.
-This allows parallel execution.
+Operationally, when computing a list homomorphism we can split the input into any number of *chunks*, compute a result per chunk, and then combine the results into a final result for the whole list.
+Each chunk can be processed independently of the others, in parallel.
 For the purpose of this text, we can consider "list" to mean "array", which is perhaps more practical.
 We will not depend on our "lists" having the behaviour of linked lists, and using linked lists would actually inhibit parallelisation.

 We'll assume that `h` is defined for empty inputs such that
 ```